 Esophageal cancer can develop anywhere along the esophagus but is more frequent in the lower portion.

 A condition called Barrett’s esophagus may occur in the lower esophagus due to chronic gastroesophageal reflux disease.

 Barrett’s esophagus is diagnosed by esophageal biopsy and is reflected by a change in the cellular structure of the lower esophagus.
 Patients who have this condition are at higher risk for developing adenocarcinoma (cancer) of the lower esophagus and must be screened by performing upper endoscopy on a regular basis.

 What is the treatment for an esophageal stricture?

 Treatment of a benign esophageal stricture consists of esophageal dilation.
 This is most commonly done at the time of an upper endoscopy.
 In an upper endoscopy, a video endoscope is placed through the mouth into the esophagus while the patient is under IV sedation.
 The esophagus is then examined and if a benign stricture is present it can be dilated in various ways.

 A balloon dilator passed through the endoscope is often inflated within the confines of the stricture, thus opening the area and relieving the patient’s symptoms.
 Other types of dilators may also be passed although not through the endoscope.
 These are called Mallony or savory dilators in increasing sizes in order to break open the stricture.
 In either case, the patients are sedated and should not feel anything during the procedure.

-The risks of dilation include potential bleeding, infection or a tear.
-If a tear is deep enough, on rare occasion, it might require surgical repair.
+The risks of dilation include potential bleeding, infection, or a tear.
+If a tear is deep enough, on rare occasions, it might require surgical repair.